 Slip on your dancing shoes, a few glasses of vin and the infectious Romani rhythms will have you wanting to move your feet.

 Forged from a shipping container set on the rooftop, the UP Bar comes alive by night with flickering candles and chilled-out tunes.
-A marquee-meets-tipi also provides a groovy spot under canvas for drinks and mingling.
 As well as a handful of the classics, also in the mix are a selection of signature cocktails featuring UP wine.

-You can order up from a decent selection of lighter bites during kitchen opening hours (7.30am to 11.30pm)
+You can order up from a decent selection of lighter bites during kitchen opening hours.

 The hotel is located next to the Provençal village of La Garde-Freinet in the Var département of southeastern France, which includes a stretch of the Côte d'Azur.

 The two nearest international airports are Nice and Marseille, at pretty much exactly the same driving time of an hour-and-a-quarter.
 Both connect to major flight hubs around Europe and beyond.
-Call ahead to arrange transfers.
+Transfers can be arranged for an extra cost.

 Nearby Les Arcs-Draguignan train station is a 25-minute drive from the hotel and connects directly to Paris in under five hours on the high-speed TGV.
 Trains run straight into Nice Airport’s Terminal 2 from here, too.